Canterbury: In popular culture

 Chaucer’s text became the inspiration for the 1944 British film, A Canterbury Tale by Michael Powell and Emeric Pressburger, starring Eric Portman, Sheila Sim, Dennis Price and Sgt.
 John Sweet, filmed in the city in the aftermath of the destruction caused by German bombing during World War Two.

 In more recent popular culture, Canterbury appeared in Russell Hoban’s 1980 post apocalyptic novel Riddley Walker, renamed "Cambry".
+The English band Canterbury took this name from the place name.